Keep your digital safety

 - Do not open any attachments or links in suspicious e-mails (links that want to take you to a fake website or fake e-mail address in order to collect personal and financial data).

-If you want to learn more about how to recognize and protect yourself from the most frequent types of financial fraud, read our PBZ blog.
+Learn more about how to recognize and protect yourself from the most frequent types of financial fraud.

 Increase password strength